 Kamancheh is widely used not only in instrumental music but also in Iranian Maqam music.
 Kamancheh is a string-bow instrument, and its different parts are made of wood, skin, bone, and metal.

-In addition to the abdomen, handle and head, this instrument has a base at the lower end that is placed on the ground or the player’s knee.
+In addition to the abdomen, handle, and head, this instrument has a base at the lower end that is placed on the ground or the player’s knee.
 There is a type of Kamancheh known as Lori Kamancheh that has an open back, and the Lor people call it “Tal”.

 History of Kamancheh

 The first historical signs of kamancheh are seen in the book of Al-Kabir music by Abu Nasr al-Farabi in the fourth century AH.
 In this book, he mentions kamancheh with its Arabic name, Rabab.
-Kamancheh was one of the main Instruments of Iranian music during the Safavid and Qajar eras.
+Kamancheh was one of the main Instruments in Iranian music during the Safavid and Qajar eras.
 The first recorded kamancheh sound dates back to the early twentieth century.

 The kamancheh Instrument was inscribed on the UNESCO World Heritage List in December 2017 by the Cultural Heritage Organization.

 The resonant bowl is almost spherical and hollow.
 The upper surface is open, on which the skin is peeled, and the vault is installed.
 The outer surface of the bowl is decorated with pieces of oyster or bone for aesthetics.

 - Some local Kamanchehs are also open behind their bowls, causing a louder sound.

 The skin of the mouth is selected from the thin skin of quadrupeds such as deer, goats, and lambs.